jmryan19/DSC180.io/index.md

-# Performance of Biomarkers for CNN Training: A Comparison of Results

 ### Jake Ryan

 ## Background

 An explanation of DL for medical imaging (linked with resources), and the state of training data.